 Doctor's Notes on Puncture Wound

 A puncture wound is a traumatic injury caused by an object piercing the skin.
-This can be a superficial wound or a deep wound that penetrates into the tissues and organs beneath the skin.
-Causes of puncture wounds can include any sharp object, such as splinters, nails, scissors, glass fragments, or knives.
+It can be a superficial wound or a deep wound that penetrates into the tissues and organs beneath the skin.
+Puncture wounds can be caused by any sharp object, such as splinters, nails, scissors, glass fragments, or knives.

 Trauma and First Aid : Training and Supplies QuizQuestion

 Emotional trauma is best described as a psychological response to a deeply distressing or life-threatening experience.See Answer

 Must Read Articles:

 Finger InfectionFinger infections can be caused by a variety of bacteria and viruses.
 Types of finger infections include paronychia, felon, herpetic whitlow, cellulitis, infectious flexor tenosynovitis, and deep space infection.
 Symptoms and treatment of a finger infection depend on the type.

 Tetanus (Lockjaw)Tetanus is an infectious disease caused by contamination of wounds from the bacteria Clostridium tetani, or the spores they produce that live in the soil, and animal feces.
 Tetanus symptoms and signs include muscle cramps, lockjaw, weakness, and difficulty swallowing.
 A tetanus shot/vaccine is used to prevent tetanus.
 Tetanus treatment includes antibiotics, wound cleansing, pain medicine, sedatives to control muscle spasms, and IV fluids.